TimothyBlom/Assignment2/README.txt

 a Chinook SQL Lite database with a list of customers and their information, and make multable calls that edit the list and return a filtered list.
-We also need to make a home page with Thymeleaf that displayes songs from the same Chinook SQL Lite database, where it displayes a random list of songs and contains a search bar.
+We also need to make a home page with Thymeleaf that displayes songs from the same Chinook SQL Lite database, where it displayes a random list of 5 songs, 5 artists and 5 genres.
+It aso contains a search bar where the user can search for a specific inquiry.
 We are also to provide a collection of API calls in JSON format made in POSTMAN.
 Lastly, we are to publish this application as a Docker container on Heroku.

-Customers have the following information:
+Customers have the following information: ID, first and last name, country, postal code, phone nr. and email

--ID
--First name
--Last name
--Country
--Postal code
--Phone number
--Email adress
+To test the functionality of this application, run it, open the browser and go to:
+-localhost:8080/api/customers for a list of 60 costumers with their information

+localhost:8080/api/customer/1 for the customer with their information whose ID equels 1

 Customer calls include:
 -One specific customer with all its information, called from by ID or name